LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 # Awesome GNU/Linux gaming [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 A curated list of awesome GNU/Linux tips & tricks, games, tools, and resources.
-Inspired by [awesome-vulkan](https://github.com/vinjn/awesome-vulkan) and other awesome-... stuff.
+Inspired by [awesome-vulkan](https://github.com/vinjn/awesome-vulkan) and other awesome-related projects.

+**Disclaimer**: It is recommended for the Linux user who finds their knowledge regarding the construction of a Linux based distribution limited to use a rather stable Linux distribiution approved by the Linux community instead of using a Linux distributions soley because of what has been advertised in its regard.
+Many Linux distributions claim to maintain stability and harmony while in actual reality failing to comply with their claims and thus resulting in system failure, confusion and hatred for the newcommer.

 ## Table of contents